How to Title Different Sections of Your Resume

 Table of contents

-There's no single right (or wrong) way to structure your resume, but there are a few best practices you can stick to:
+There's no single right (or wrong) way to title and structure your resume, but there are a few best practices you can stick to:

 Essential resume sections and titles